-Today's work environment, especially work that requires long hours of sitting, is hostile to our well-being.
+Today's work environment, especially work that requires long hours of sitting, is hostile to the short and long term well-being of people.
 Put simply, the human body was not designed to sit for long periods of time.
-The body is made to move.
+In fact, the first of 5 Principles of Posture is "The Body is Made to Move."
+(1)

 The human body is a complex and dynamic mechanical system that thrives best with movement.
 Sitting for extended periods of time is antithetical to humans, yet it is a modern day requirement.
-Since it is a requirement of such a large portion of the population, it is critical that employers recognize the importance of posture training exercises and incorporate preventive strategies into the workday of its employees.
+Since it is a requirement of such a large portion of the population, it is critical that employers recognize the importance of posture training exercises and incorporate preventive strategies into the work day of its employees.